cleder/awesome-python-testing/README.md

 ## Fake Data

-- [autofaker](https://github.com/christianhelle/autofaker) - A Python library designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.
+- [autofaker](https://github.com/christianhelle/autofaker) - designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.
 - [faker](https://github.com/joke2k/faker) - A Python package that generates fake data.
 - [fake2db](https://github.com/emirozer/fake2db) - Fake database generator.
 - [genuine-fake](https://github.com/xeroxzen/genuine-fake) - Genuine Fake means an imitation of a (usually) valuable object that is so good that it is, to all intents and purposes, identical.